fracpete/python-weka-wrapper/doc/source/install.rst

 -------------------------

 See `these <http://docs.python-guide.org/en/latest/starting/install/linux/>`_ general instructions for installing Python on Linux.
-Also, you need to be able to compile C/C++ code on your machine.
+You need to be able to compile C/C++ code and Python modules (i.e., Python header files are required).
+By installing OpenJDK, you should be able to compile *javabridge* against its header files (for JNI access).

-We need to install the following Python packages, preferably through your package manager (e.g., `yum`):
+Then you need to install the following Python packages, preferably through your package manager (e.g., `yum`):

+* pip
 * numpy
 * PIL
 * matplotlib
 * pygraphviz

-Once these libraries are installed, we can use `pip` to install the remaining Python packages:
+Once these libraries are installed, you can use `pip` to install the remaining Python packages:

 .. code-block:: bash